geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 Shrink, similarly simple.

 ##### **Geohot** [[00:25:25](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=1525)]
 You just need to offset it.
 If there's an offset, that's really it.
 Otherwise, it doesn't matter.
 Flip, take the max subtract it.
 Reshape is probably the most complicated.
 Reshape relies heavily on symbolic.
 It just basically creates the, the sum of all of them times the times the stride.
-So it creates like a, like a real, just single UOP with all the indices.
+So it creates like a, like a real, just single UOp with all the indices.
 And then it unpacks that using div and mod.
 And then hopefully symbolic resolves all of that to something nice, which it usually does.
 Yeah.
 So 3A is the, is the, you can see that each one of the things in PM mops on line 182, you can see that each one of the things in PM mops on line 182, has a movement op followed by, that's what the dot F is an index.
 So there's an index on a movement op, and we're trying to return something that's just the index with the movement op applied to it.
 And it removes all the movement ops on the graph.

 ##### **Geohot** [[00:26:32](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=1592)]
 That make sense?